J4CKN1F3/product-catalogue/README.md

 ### Step by Step

-1. Download the file, and extract it.
+1. Download the file "product-catague.zip", and extract it.
 2. Open the terminal (SHIFT + right Click > open CMD/Powershell Windows)
 3. Type 'npm install' to install the package (as in package.json)
 4. Rename '.env.example' to '.env'